 What to wear

 You want to feel comfortable and relaxed so wear what feels good for you but I'd suggest avoiding anything too baggy as it can get in your way and be distracting.
 Leggings/jogging bottoms/shorts with a t-shirt or vest top would be perfect.
 You may want to bring a jumper to keep warm when we are lying down in our final relaxation.
 Bare-feet are recommended whilst practicing, but if you feel totally uncomfortable with that, then you can wear socks but please make sure they are non-slip.
-You’ll probably also want to remove any bulky or chunky jewellery.
+You’ll probably also want to remove any bulky jewellery.

 Format of the class